Ione Band of Miwok Indians: Culture and economy

 Dancing was very important to them and they performed in many occasions: when giving thanks, celebrating, and also in hopes of curing for the sick as well as prayers for the dead.
 They had musical instruments that consisted of elderberry flutes, drums, cocoon rattles, clappers, and whistles.

 As for economics, Coast and Lake Miwok used clamshell beads.
 They often traveled west to gather marine sources such as clamshells and seaweed.

-Today, the Ione Band is still seeking future establishment of a gambling facility (casino) near Plymouth, California.
+Today, the Ione Band is still seeking future establishment of a gambling facility (casino) ON Nisenan Ancestral Land, in Plymouth, California.
 The Ione Band's casino is in support of the tribe's government operations, programs, and general tribal members with the revenue from the casino.
 Furthermore, The Ione Band is actively searching for future economic development to help the tribe.